roomlane/moodle-qtype_vdexpression/README.txt

-Venn diagram formula question type
+Venn diagram expression question type

 Teacher can define the question and Venn diagram.
-Student has to produce a set theory formula accoring to shown Venn diagram.
+Student has to produce a set theory expression accoring to shown Venn diagram.

 This question type was written by Rommi Saar.